-- Total traffic-related deaths and serious injuries. - Number of traffic-related deaths and serious injuries by crash type. - Number of traffic-related deaths and serious injuries by crash factors, e.g., roadway type, posted speed limit, lighting condition, impairment, distraction, etc. - Incorporation of equity measures in crash data analysis and transportation project decision-making. - Progress towards coordination with public health officials on obtaining data to enhance crash and crash severity reporting. - Average crash response and clearance times. - Percentage of traffic stops based on contributing crash factors, i.e., speed, aggressive behavior, distracted driving, impaired driving, seatbelt, etc.
+- Total traffic-related deaths and serious injuries. - The number of traffic-related deaths and serious injuries by crash type. - The number of traffic-related deaths and serious injuries by crash factors, e.g., roadway type, posted speed limit, lighting condition, impairment, distraction, etc. - Incorporation of equity measures in crash data analysis and transportation project decision-making. - Progress towards coordination with public health officials on obtaining data to enhance crash and crash severity reporting. - Average crash response and clearance times. - Percentage of traffic stops based on contributing crash factors, i.e., speed, aggressive behavior, distracted driving, impaired driving, seatbelt, etc.

-- Level of participation in engagement activities in historically underserved communities. - Number of community members reached by Commitment to Zero engagement activities. - Number of neighborhoods/communities visited. - Activity related to online and social media posts about Commitment to Zero. - Number of Commitment to Zero and safety-focused events held. - Number of safety demonstrations and pop-up events provided. - Number of schools visited or spoken to about Commitment to Zero. - Progress on developing and implementing a public awareness campaign. - Number and type of agency and community members represented in Commitment to Zero working groups or similar activities.
+- Level of participation in engagement activities in historically underserved communities. - The number of community members reached by Commitment to Zero engagement activities. - Number of neighborhoods/communities visited. - Activity related to online and social media posts about Commitment to Zero. - The number of Commitment to Zero and safety-focused events held. - The number of safety demonstrations and pop-up events provided. - The number of schools visited or spoken to about Commitment to Zero. - Progress on developing and implementing a public awareness campaign. - The number and type of agency and community members represented in Commitment to Zero working groups or similar activities.